oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/04-virtual-nodes/virtual-nodes.md

     1. Compartment - Where you'd like the resources to be created.
 Use `root` if you've not created a separate compartment for this workshop.
     2. Region - The region in which the resources will be created.
 This should be your home region.
     3. You may leave the items under **OKE Inputs** all as default.
-    4. Check the box for *Ingress Controller.
+    4. Check the box for *Ingress Controller*.

     ![Stack Variables](images/02-stack-create-variables.png)